dnackat/numerical-recipes-lite/README.md

 N4. *Best fit parabola for data using least-squares approximation*

 ### Computational Fluid Dynamics (CFD)
-C1. *Solution to 1D diffusion equation using the Finite-Volume method (FVM)*
+C1. *Solution of 1D diffusion equation using the Finite-Volume method (FVM)*
-C2. *Solution to 2D heat diffusion equation with mixed boundary conditions using the Finite-Volume method (FVM)*
+C2. *Solution of 2D heat diffusion equation with mixed boundary conditions using the Finite-Volume method (FVM)*
-C3. *Solution to 2D convection-diffusion equation with Dirichlet boundary conditions using the Finite-Volume method (FVM)*
+C3. *Solution of 2D convection-diffusion equation with Dirichlet boundary conditions using the Finite-Volume method (FVM)*